sullyandro/ARTICLE_QRA_CMIP6_2023/README.md

 - Directory "data"

 	-> Data prepared or used.
+NetCDF4 format is the most used.

 - Directory "figures"